RCONN89/Election_Analysis/README.md

 - The winner of the election was :
   - Diana DeGette who recieved 73.8% of the vote and 272,892 votes
 ## Challenge Overview
+The Colorado Board of Elections has asked me find the voter turnout by county and which county had the largest voter turnout
 ## Challenge Summary
+Analysis of the voter turnout shows that:
+  - Jefferson County was responsible for 10.5% of the vote with 38,855 votes
+  - Denver County was responsible for 82.8% of the vote with 306,055 votes
+  - Arapahoe County was responsible for 6.7% of the vote with 24,801 votes
+- The county with the largest turnout was:
+  - Denver with 82.8% of turnout and 306,055 votes